 Usually hemorrhage occurs without known provocation, but occasionally is seen after trauma to the neck.
 In this instance, palpation may have been sufficient to induce bleeding.

-Does thyroid nodule ever develop into a carcinoma?
-At the practical level, thyroid nodules appear to be benign from the start and most thyroid carcinomas are likewise malignant from their inception, and do not appear on pathological examination to originate in preexisting benign nodules.
+Does an adenoma ever develop into a carcinoma?
+At the practical level, thyroid adenomas appear to be benign from the start and most thyroid carcinomas are likewise malignant from their inception, and do not appear on pathological examination to originate in an adenoma.
 Perhaps this has to do with the specific discrete mutational event causing their development.
 However, in animals chronically given 131-I and antithyroid drugs, a gradual progression of types of lesions from adenomas to carcinomas is seen.
 Pathologic examination occasionally gives evidence for conversion of an adenoma to a carcinoma.
 Transformation of hyperplastic thyroid tissue into invasive cancer occurs in occasional patients with congenital goitrous hypothyroidism, and occasionally cancers are seen inside an adenoma or in a gland that was known to have harbored a nodule for many years.
-However some authors : considered follicular adenomas to represent true pre-malignant lesions that may eventually progress to follicular carcinomas upon collection of additional mutational events.
-Occasionally a patient develops metastatic cancer years after resection of an embryonal, follicular or Hurthle cell adenoma.
-Rearrangement of the RET gene or BRAF mutations, the genetic abnormalities responsible for a subset of papillary thyroid carcinoma, is frequently found in microcarcinoma, suggesting that this lesion is malignant from the beginning without the need for accumulating several genetic lesions (6).
+Occasionally a patient develops metastatic cancer years after resection of an embryonal or Hurthle cell adenoma.
+Rearrangement of the RET gene, the genetic abnormality responsible for a subset of papillary thyroid carcinoma, is frequently found in microcarcinoma, suggesting that this lesion is malignant from the beginning without the need for accumulating several genetic lesions (6).
 Furthermore, no case of RET/PTC positive anaplastic cancer has been found up to now, again suggesting that there is no transition from papillary, at least RET/PTC positive, carcinoma to anaplastic cancer (6).
-However the transition of BRAF positive papillary cancer to anaplastic thyroid camncer has been reported.
 All of these points suggest that transformation of an adenoma into a carcinoma occurs occasionally, but it appears to be an unusual sequence of events.

 About 10% of thyroid follicular adenomas are functional enough (are “hot” on scan) to produce overt thyrotoxicosis or subclinical hyperthyroidism (suppressed TSH being the only abnormality) and account for perhaps 2% of all thyrotoxic patients.
 Another 10% may be borderline in function and are classified as warm or “hot” (or hyperfunctioning, in comparison to the remainder of the thyroid gland) on isotopic scans.
 Although hyperfunctioning nodules may remain unchanged for years, some gradually develop into toxic nodules, especially if their diameter exceeds 3 cm (7).
 Others undergo spontaneous necrosis with a return of function in the formerly suppressed normal gland.
 Patients with functioning autonomous nodules may be overtly thyrotoxic; more commonly, however, the nodule functions enough to suppress the remainder of the gland, but not enough to produce clinical hyperthyroidism (8).
 In such patients, T3 levels may be slightly elevated, serum TSH below normal, and the pituitary response to TRH is typically suppressed (9).
 If the nodule is resected, the gland resumes normal function, and serum TSH and the TRH response is normalized (see also Chapter 13).